clvv/fasd/README.md

 # Compatibility

-Fasd's basic functionalities are POSIX compliant, meaning that you should be able to use fad in all POSIX compliant shells.
+Fad's basic functionalities are POSIX compliant, meaning that you should be able to use fad in all POSIX compliant shells.
 Your shell need to support command substitution in `$PS1` in order for fad to automatically track your commands and files.
 This feature is not specified by the POSIX standard, but